-The placement of their food dish can lead to a reluctance to drink.
-The scents intermingle, and create an aromatic cocktail that doesn’t appeal to feline senses.
+The placement of your cat’s food dish can lead to a reluctance to drink.
+The scents intermingle and create an aromatic cocktail that doesn’t appeal to feline senses.
 It should be avoided.

-Proximity to their food is just one of the reasons that cats grow reluctant to drink.
-Felines are fussy when it comes to water, and always find excuses not to drink.
+The proximity of water to food is just one of the reasons why cats grow reluctant to drink.
+Felines are fussy when it comes to water and always find excuses not to drink.
 We will explain where you should position the water bowl to boost hydration levels in cats.

 Should a Cat’s Food and Water be Kept Separate?

-It’s imperative that a cat’s water bowls are kept away from its food bowls.
+It’s imperative that a cat’s water bowls are kept away from her food bowls.
 Every cat should have multiple water sources.

 Cats will never drink water that is positioned too close to their food.
 This is due to a cat’s survival instincts in the wild.
 Felines are innately distrustful of most water sources.

 This is because wild cats hunt and kill their food.
-A feline will not always finish its meal, however.
-If it catches a field mouse, it’s small enough to eat in one sitting.
-A squirrel, however, may be too substantial for a cat’s tiny stomach.
+A feline will not always finish her meal, however.
+If she catches a field mouse, it’s small enough to eat in one sitting.
+A squirrel may be too substantial for a cat’s tiny stomach.

-This instinct is hardwired into felines – even the domesticated housecat that shares your home.
-Just because you serve their food from a tin or bag, that doesn’t matter to your cat.
+This instinct is hardwired into felines, including the domesticated housecat that shares your home.
+Just because you serve her food from a tin or bag, that doesn’t matter to your cat.

-They still consider any food to be a fresh kill, especially if you offer your cat wet food.
-The smell will be very strong, and carry into a nearby water bowl.
+She still considers any food to be a fresh kill, especially if you offer your cat wet food.
+The smell will be very strong and carry into a nearby water bowl.

-The same also applies to dry food, too.
-Remember, cats have substantially stronger noses than humans.
-According to Cats International, they have 200 million scent receptor cells.
-Humans have just 5 million.
+The same also applies to dry food.
+Remember, cats have a stronger sense of smell than humans.
+According to Cats International, cats have 200 million scent receptor cells.
+Humans have 5 million.

 Your cat’s food and water supplies should never be positioned side-by-side.
 Ideally, they should be on the opposite side of the room.
 Your cat should also have access to other water sources.

 Instead, add a second, third and fourth water source in different locations.
-Eventually, you can remove the bowl next to its food altogether.
-Once your cat grows used to drinking elsewhere, it’ll barely even notice.
+Eventually, you can remove the bowl next to her food altogether.
+Once your cat grows used to drinking elsewhere, she’ll barely even notice.

 Why Has My Cat Stopped Drinking Water?